Are you trying to find the best CPU for your next PC or Laptop?

 If you’re a gamer, benchmarks of the actual games will comprise of real-world benchmarks.
 If you’re a Content Creator or Video Editor, you should look for a CPU with better rendering and encoding capabilities.

-And if you want your system to be an all-rounder, get the CPU with the highest overall score in our charts and still fits in your budget.
+And if you want your system to be an all-rounder, get the CPU with the highest overall score in our charts and still fit in your budget.

 So, how do we test the real-world Performance?

-We do so by manually testing the CPUs in real-world applications such as Adobe Premiere, DaVinci Resolve, Photoshop, Blender, Handbrake, 7-Zip, Tensorflow, Android Studio, AutoCAD, Solidworks, VMWare, and more.
+We do so by manually testing the CPUs in real-world applications such as Adobe Premiere, DaVinci Resolve, Adobe Photoshop, Adobe Lightroom, Blender, Handbrake, 7-Zip, Tensorflow, Android Studio, AutoCAD, Solidworks, VMWare, OpenCV, Cinema 4D, V-Ray, RealityCapture, Agisoft Metashape, Unity, and Unreal Engine.

 Similarly, for gaming, we measure the average FPS and 1% Lows in popular titles such as Assassin’s Creed Odyssey, Far Cry 5, Control, GTA V, Borderlands 3, The Witcher 3, Shadow of the Tomb Raider, and more.